-The Transit Station Areas will include public resources and facilities in the various development projects to meet the needs generated in the TSAs primarily in the form of integrated urban parks, recreation resources, and open space within the mixed-use developments.
+The Transit Station Areas will include parks, recreation, open spaces, and public facilities in the various development projects.
+Meet the need generated in the TSAs primarily through the integration of urban parks, recreation, and open space within the mixed-use developments.